fiskWasTaken/fisk.cc/content/who-is-alexandre-gagnon-mannco-store.md

 In 2020, [Alex registered MANNCO ONLINE LIMITED](https://find-and-update.company-information.service.gov.uk/company/12440217/filing-history) in the United Kingdom's Companies register.
 This was dissolved after a year.
 For some reason, Alex put his nationality as 'British' in the original filing before changing it to Canadian.

+[Despite being listed in 2020](https://archive.ph/KHmlf), Mannco.store and Mannco.trade are not shown on the Acuata.com portfolio.
+Mannco.store has this in the footer:

+> Mannco.store is operated by Minelauva Holdings Limited, Kypranoros, 13, EVI BUILDING, Floor 2, Flat/Office 201, 1061, Nicosia, Cyprus.
+(Company Registration No. HE429892)

+Again, after looking this up on the Cyprus companies register... this is a company registered to [Alexandre Gagnon](https://efiling.drcor.mcit.gov.cy/DrcorPublic/OrganizationFileContents.aspx?id=600375&nameid=989773&regno=429892&name=%25&number=429892&searchtype=optStartMatch&tname=%25&type=%u0397%u0395&subtypecode=101&sc=0).
+Why set up a new company alias as a parent, I do not know.
+Almost every address I have found registered to one of Alex's products has been a business address designed for overseas clients shared by many other companies.

 ## Attacks on the ScrapTF network

 Following a major feature release on Mannco.store in December of 2020, all three sites in the ScrapTF network were being hit with DDoS attacks.
 Whenever an attack would happen, Alex would not-so-subtly make comments about downtime over Discord.